rozetkinrobot/chipone_ts/README.md

 This driver should be considered "complete, but unpolished".

-I adaptized this driver for linux kernel 5.0.0+
+I have adapted this driver for linux kernel versions 5.0.0+

 # URLs
 [Theme on 4pda](http://4pda.ru/forum/index.php?showtopic=692634)